10 Excellent Benefits And Medicinal Uses of Neem for Skin, Hair And Health

 Top 10 excellent benefits of neem

-1. Pimple and acne cure: If you have pimple, acne, or other facial spots, no need to be a worry.
-Apply the paste of neem on regular basis on these eruptions or dark spots.
-Let it be there for 15-20 minutes followed by washing it through the water.
-Besides this, the neem paste along with turmeric is also used for itching, eczema, and ringworms.
-The use of neem oil over the face helps to make your skin glowing and acts as anti-aging.
+1. Pimple and acne cure: If you have pimples, acne, or other facial spots, no need to be worry.
+Apply the paste of neem regularly on these eruptions or dark spots.
+Let it be there for 15-20 minutes, followed by washing it through the water.
+Besides this, the neem paste, along with turmeric, is also used for itching, eczema, and ringworms.
+The use of neem oil over the face helps to make your skin glow and acts as anti-ageing.
 It also gives relief in case of skin irritation and itching.

-2. Neem for hair health: Boil neem leaves into a bucket of water until it becomes green.
-Make it cool and wash your hair with this neem water.
-The regular use of it will help for shining hair and removing dandruff too.
-The rubbing of hair oil over the scalp helps to strengthen the hair follicles thereby prevents hair fall and hair loss.
-There are many shampoos, which are using neem extract as its constituents because of its anti-inflammatory and anti-microbial properties.
+2. Neem for hair health: Boil neem leaves into a bucket of water until they become green.
+Make it cool, and wash your hair with this neem water.
+Regular use of it will help shine hair and remove dandruff, too.
+The rubbing of hair oil over the scalp helps to strengthen the hair follicles, thereby preventing hair fall and hair loss.
+There are many shampoos which are using neem extract as their constituents because of its anti-inflammatory and anti-microbial properties.

 3. Removes redness of eyes: Boil some neem leaves and ensure that the water has become cool.
 Now, wash your eyes with this neem water twice a day.
 It is helpful to treat eye redness, irritation, and tiredness.

-4. To boost immunity: Neem is used as an immunity booster thereby it helps you to protect from viral and bacterial attacks.
-Use crush neem leaves with water on a regular basis.
+4. To boost immunity: Neem is used as an immunity booster; thereby, it helps you to protect yourself from viral and bacterial attacks.
+Use crushed neem leaves with water regularly.

 5. Wound healer: Make a paste of neem leaves.
 Use it on the wound twice or thrice a day.
-It helps to remove the bacterial infections and simultaneously heal the wound too.
+It helps to remove bacterial infections and simultaneously heal the damage.

-6. Malaria treatment: Neem is used against the repelling of mosquitoes including malarial mosquito.
+6. Malaria treatment: Neem is used against the repelling of mosquitoes, including malarial mosquitoes.
 Thus, it has been used for a long time to protect from malaria.

-7. Packed with antioxidants: It is found that neem is packed with antioxidants, which fight with free radicals and protect you from various diseases.
-It is also anti-inflammatory in nature.
+7. Packed with antioxidants: It is found that neem is packed with antioxidants, which fight free radicals and protect you from various diseases.
+It is also anti-inflammatory.

-8. Anti-microbial properties: This medicinal plant has antimicrobial effects, which work well against various types of bacteria, viruses, and fungi.
+8. Anti-microbial properties: This medicinal plant has antimicrobial effects, which work well against various bacteria, viruses, and fungi.

-9. Good for eye vision: The chewing of neem leaves on regular basis helps to improve eye vision.
-If you are suffering from eye irritation and reddish one, wash it regularly with boil neem water after it becomes cool.
+9. Good for eye vision: The chewing of neem leaves regularly helps to improve eye vision.
+If you are suffering from eye irritation and reddish one, wash it regularly with boiled neem water after it becomes cool.

-10. Enhances digestion: It is said that neem leaves are excellent liver cleanser.
-Chewing it on regular basis also helps to destroy intestinal germs and make the digestive system smooth thus facilitates better digestion.
+10. Enhances digestion: It is said that neem leaves are an excellent liver cleanser.
+Chewing it regularly also helps to destroy intestinal germs and make the digestive system smooth, thus facilitating better digestion.

 10 Medicinal uses of neem oil

 Neem is one of the few plants whose entire part is used for medicinal purposes.
-Neem’s bark, seed, leaves, roots, flower; fruits are used for different health purposes.
+Neem’s bark, seed, leaves, roots, flowers, and fruits are used for different health purposes.

 2. It is generally used in skin and hair care products.

-3. Its an important pest repellant, used against mosquitoes and fleas.
+3. It’s an essential pest repellant used against mosquitoes and fleas.

-4. Neem flowers are used as a dried or powdered form, and more commonly used in South Indian dishes viz. flower rice, pachadi, rasam, and sometimes sprinkled on top of the dish to make it more delicious.
+4. Neem flowers are used in a dried or powdered form and are more commonly used in South Indian dishes, viz. flower rice, pachadi, rasam, and sometimes sprinkled on top of the word to make it more delicious.

-5. Neem flowers are used to treat anorexia, nausea and intestinal worms.
+5. Neem flowers treat anorexia, nausea and intestinal worms.

-6. Its flowers are also used as aromatherapy in spa and health centres because of its cooling effect.
+6. Its flowers are also used as aromatherapy in spas and health centres because of its cooling effect.

-7. The alcoholic extract of the neem flowers is used as contraceptive.
+7. The alcoholic extract of the neem flowers is used as a contraceptive.

-8. Neem twigs are used as a toothbrush in many south Asian countries because of its anti-bacterial properties.
-The use of neem twigs as a brush is also helpful to treat swollen gums, making your teeth white, and prevent plaque formation.
+8. Neem twigs are used as a toothbrush in many South Asian countries because of their anti-bacterial properties.
+Using neem twigs as a brush is also helpful in treating swollen gums, making your teeth white, and preventing plaque formation.

 9. Its flowers are used for reducing bile, controlling phlegm, and treating intestinal worms.